SapitoSucio/froggo-guides/docs/script_commands.md

     2 - warp all non-guild members (including guildless players) to their save points.
     4 - remove all monsters which are not guardian or Emperium.

-Flag 7 will, therefore, mean 'wipe all mobs but guardians and the Emperium and kick all characters out', which is what the official scripts do upon castle surrender.
+Flag 7 will, therefore, mean `wipe all mobs but guardians and the Emperium and kick all characters out`, which is what the official scripts do upon castle surrender.
 Upon start of WoE, the scripts do 2 (warp all intruders out).

 For examples, check the WoE scripts in the distribution.